mrocklin/blog/_posts/work/2016-12-27-dask-custom.md

 This post describes Dask as a computational task scheduler that fits somewhere on a spectrum between big data computing frameworks like Hadoop/Spark and task schedulers like Airflow/Celery/Luigi.
-We see how, by combining elements from both of these types of systems Dask is able to handle a complex data science problems particularly well.
+We see how, by combining elements from both of these types of systems Dask is able to handle complex data science problems particularly well.

 ### Big Data Collections